-Once you and the other party have agreed to mediation, we'll book a separate pre-mediation interview for each of you.
+Once the parties have agreed to mediation, we'll book a separate pre-mediation interview for each party.
 This is an opportunity for you to tell your side of the story without the other party there.
 It's also a good time to ask any questions or raise any issues you're unsure about.
 The mediator will explain how mediation works so you're fully prepared.
 If care arrangements for your children need to be worked out, you'll be given a parenting plan checklist to help you address the important decisions you have to make about that.

-After your pre-mediation interview, we'll complete an assessment of suitability for mediation.
-If mediation proceeds, we'll book a mediation appointment for both parties have to attend this together, in the presence of our mediators.
+After the pre-mediation interview, we'll complete an assessment of suitability for mediation.
+If mediation proceeds, we'll book a mediation appointment for the parties to attend together, in the presence of our mediators.
 We use a co-mediation model with two mediators to make sure the process is balanced and unbiased.

 For more information about family and child mediation at CAB, contact us.